jackeys/Power-Armor-to-the-People/Documentation/Description.md

 ## Redistribute Power Armor

 With this feature installed, the availability of each power armor set is changed.
 The full set that each power armor mod adds to the world is either removed or reduced to a partial set.
 This makes the hunt for each set of power armor more interesting, as you typically have to find the legendary pieces or fight an enemy wearing the armor to get it.

+This also makes some power armor sets available for sale at vendors.
+For a full breakdown of which sets are available at which vendors, see this article: [Spawn Levels and Locations](Spawn%20Levels%20and%20Locations.md)

 # Power Armor Sets